NDCMS/NDParticleML/wc_analyze/README.md

 def Analyze_WC(model_path='./16603_11_model+.pt',**wc)

 The function first takes in the model path, then it takes in the wilson coefficient values.
 The wilson coefficients can either be put in as a single value, a list, a numpy array, or a torch tensor.
+It returns the dNLL of the given set of WCs.

 ### Example